 Department of Neurology

-Dr. Ridder is the first Udall Center Fellow.
-He is also a Movement Disorders Fellow in the Department of Neurology.
-He is receiving advanced clinical training in all aspects of movement disorders, from Parkinson’s Disease and its non-motor manifestations to genetic causes of degenerative ataxias.
-He is involved in clinical research on the impact of Deep Brain Stimulation on impulse control in Parkinson’s Disease as well as whether cholinergic stimulation improves balance and gait in people with Parkinson’s Disease Dementia, Lewy Body Disease and Alzheimer’s.
-He also participates in several patient and practitioner educational outreach programs for the Udall Center.
+Dr. Ridder was the first Udall Center Fellow.
+He was also a Movement Disorders Fellow in the Department of Neurology.
+He received advanced clinical training in all aspects of movement disorders, from Parkinson’s Disease and its non-motor manifestations to genetic causes of degenerative ataxias.
+He was involved in clinical research on the impact of Deep Brain Stimulation on impulse control in Parkinson’s Disease as well as whether cholinergic stimulation improved balance and gait in people with Parkinson’s Disease Dementia, Lewy Body Disease and Alzheimer’s.
+He also participated in several patient and practitioner educational outreach programs for the Udall Center.

 Mélanie L. Beaulieu, PhD

 Mélanie L. Beaulieu, PhD, was a Postdoctoral Research Fellow in the Functional Neuroimaging, Cognitive and Mobility Laboratory (directed by Nicolaas I Bohnen, MD, PhD and co-directed by Martijn LTM Müller, PhD) (Project II: Imaging of Cholinergic Systems in Parkinson’s Disease) within the Department of Radiology of the University of Michigan Medical School.
 After completing her undergraduate and Master’s degrees in Human Kinetics at the University of Ottawa in Canada, Dr. Beaulieu earned her doctoral degree in Kinesiology (Biomechanics) from the University of Michigan in 2014.
 Her doctoral dissertation focused on contributing factors to noncontact anterior cruciate ligament injury, including limited hip internal rotation secondary to hip impingement, ligament fatigue, and ligament entheseal microscopic anatomy.